isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.

 There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.
+These travellers will be subject to the prevailing SHN regime and COVID-19 test requirements for entry into Singapore.

+For work pass holders and their dependants, please refer to [MOM’s website](http://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore) for more information on the entry approval requirements.

+For student’s pass holders, please approach your education institution for advice on the entry application process.

-For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website  [here](/health)
+For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health).

 #### 15. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and Hong Kong Government to travel to Singapore?